Skip to main content

 Streetary icon An icon of a promenade.
 An icon of an active sidewalk.
 Outdoor Dining on Private Property icon.
 A sidewalk cafe icon.

-Grant Funding Available through June 30, 2023!
-Grants of up to $20,000 are avaialbe to eligible businesses following the Spaces as Places program guidelines for expanding business operations outdoors into the public right of way.
+Grant Funding Available!
+Grants of up to $20,000 are available to eligible businesses following the Spaces as Places program guidelines for expanding business operations outdoors into the public right of way.
 Learn more.

-Spaces as Places is the City of San Diego's comprehensive program to allow permanent outdoor dining and other community gathering spaces within areas of the public right of way.
-Established regulations, a design manual and the Spaces as Places Information Bulletin offer a menu of options to create outdoor areas for dining, walking, biking, public art, education, entertainment, and other activities.
+Spaces as Places is the City of San Diego's comprehensive program to allow permanent outdoor dining and other community gathering spaces within areas of the public right-of-way.
+Established regulations, a design manual, and the Spaces as Places Information Bulletin offer a menu of options for creating outdoor areas for dining, walking, biking, public art, education, entertainment and other activities.
 Spaces as Places will:

 • Help transition temporary pandemic-response outdoor spaces and vehicle-accommodating spaces to dynamic, permanent spaces.